gubbala-santosh-kumar/Sports-Scheduler-app/Readme.md

 - Access credentials (for Admin and Player roles)

 ### Steps to Install
-1. Clone the repository from GitHub.
+1. Clone the repository from <a href="https://github.com/gubbala-santosh-kumar/Sports-Scheduler-app">Github</a>
 2. Navigate to the project directory.
 3. Install dependencies using the command:
    ```bash